gremble0/gline.nvim/README.md

 local components = require("gline.components")

 M.config = {
   -- Width of each tab/entry in the tabline.
-Will be overridden if components are bigger than this min_entry_width = 24,
+Will be overridden if components together are bigger than this min_entry_width = 24,

   sections = {